linz/imagery/workflow-parameters/README.md

 # Workflow Parameters
-This folder contains the parameter yaml files used when running the argo workflow which publishes imagery to the [Registry of Open Data](https://registry.opendata.aws/nz-imagery/).
+This folder contains the parameter yaml files used when running the `publish-odr` argo workflow.
+This workflow publishes imagery to the [Registry of Open Data](https://registry.opendata.aws/nz-imagery/) and is considered a data release mechanism.

 ## How it works
-As publishing to the ODR is considered a data release mechanism Imagery Mainters should ensure that data copied into `s3://nz-imagery` has at least two sets of eyes on it.
+This process ensures that at least two sets of eyes review each dataset before it is published `s3://nz-imagery` (the ODR).

-### 1. Create Parameters Yaml file
+### Step 1: Create Parameters Yaml file

 **example.yaml:**
 ```yaml